Jean's Bible Study Topics of the New Testament

 Gal 3,1-14

-· (199c) Denying Christ Ø Man exercises his will against God Ø Frustrating the grace of God Ø Frustrating Jesus Ø Frustrating the Holy Spirit
+(199c) Denying Christ >> Man exercises his will against God >> Frustrating the grace of God >> Frustrating Jesus >> Frustrating the Holy Spirit

 Gal 3,1-7

-· (186d) Works of the devil Ø The result of lawlessness Ø The reprobate Ø Man’s role in becoming a reprobate Ø The fool Ø The fool throws Jesus away for something better
+(186d) Works of the devil >> The result of lawlessness >> The reprobate >> Man’s role in becoming a reprobate >> The fool >> The fool throws Jesus away for something better >> The world betrayed the Lord

 Gal 3,1-5

-· (161k) Works of the devil Ø Essential characteristics Ø Satan’s attitude determines our direction Ø Carried away by religion
+(161k) Works of the devil >> Satan determines the world's direction >> Carried Away >> Carried away by religion

-· (168a) Works of the devil Ø Manifestations of the devil Ø Do not conform to the world Ø Do not let the world’s approval form you to itself
+(168a) Works of the devil >> Manifestations of the devil >> Do not conform to the world >> Do not let the world’s approval shape you to itself

-· (176f) Works of the devil Ø The religion of witchcraft Ø Zeal without knowledge (Spirit w/o the word) Ø Fire without faithfulness
+(176f) Works of the devil >> The religion of witchcraft >> Zeal without knowledge (Spirit w/o the word) >> Fire without faithfulness

-· (183c) Works of the devil Ø The origin of lawlessness Ø Spirit of error Ø Witchcraft Ø Ignorance is the incubator of witchcraft – Paul just now associated witchcraft with the acquisition of false doctrine, so if you believe in something pertaining to God that is not true, the behaviors related to those beliefs are a form of witchcraft.
-This is a far more encompassing definition than most people think, showing how easy it is to fall into witchcraft, and explaining why the church doesn’t see many miracles – you cannot move the hand of God through witchcraft.
-Most people envision the Halloween version of a green lady with a wart on the end of her long nose and pointed hat and black cape, chanting over a caldron of deadly stew.
-Paul was writing to people who actually witnessed Jesus Christ being crucified, yet they were even then falling into bondage to what some people were telling them.
-They were being spoon fed by the biblical version of witches – wolves, who come to steal away the hearts of men through false reasoning and deception.
-The result of their work is false doctrine, and the behavior associated with them is witchcraft.
-So, there is a one-to-one correlation between false doctrine and witchcraft.
-People in the church who are leading people astray into all kinds of strange doctrines, this is the true concept of a witch.
-James said in his book, ‘Teachers need to be very careful what they teach because they will incur a stricter judgment’ (Jm 3-1); the reason for this is the influence they have on people’s belief systems.
-God will judge them as a teacher of His word; they should have looked into the truth a little further and knew what it was they were teaching, or else sit down and let some who has fully investigated the truth do the teaching.
+(183f) Works of the devil >> The origin of lawlessness >> Spirit of Error (Anti-Christ / Anti-Semitism) >> Nursery for the Spirit of error >> Ignorance – Paul associated witchcraft with the acquisition of false doctrine, so the untruths we believe about God and their subsequent behaviors are all forms of witchcraft.
+This shows how easy it is to fall into witchcraft, and explains why the Church doesn’t see many miracleswe cannot move the hand of God through witchcraft.
+Most people envision the Halloween version of witchcraft as a green lady with a wart on her nose, wearing a pointed hat and a black cape, chanting over a caldron of deadly stew, but people in the Church who lead others into strange doctrines is the true concept of a witch.
+James said in his book, ‘Teachers need to be very careful what they teach because they will incur a stricter judgment’ (Jm 3-1).
+God will judge false teachers of His word stricter than those who believe their lies.
+They should have looked further into the truth before they started teaching, or else sat down and let someone else do the teaching who has investigated the truth.
+See also: Witchcraft; Gal 3,2-5; 173i

-· (184h) Works of the devil Ø The origin of lawlessness Ø Abusing the grace of God Ø Spending His grace on your pleasures Ø Abusing the anointing
+(184h) Works of the devil >> The origin of lawlessness >> Abusing the grace of God >> Spending His grace on your pleasures >> Abusing the anointing

-· (185a) Works of the devil Ø The origin of lawlessness Ø Abusing the grace of God Ø Dragging God’s Grace Through The Mud Ø Operating His grace through religion
+(185a) Works of the devil >> The origin of lawlessness >> Abusing the grace of God >> Dragging God’s Grace Through The Mud >> Operating His grace through religion

-· (187j) Die to self (Process of substitution) Ø Separation from the old man Ø Die to the flesh Ø Spirit versus the flesh Ø Trying to work the Spirit by the flesh
+(187j) Die to self (Process of substitution) >> Separation from the old man >> Die to the flesh >> Spirit versus the flesh >> Trying to work the Spirit by the flesh

-· (198h) Denying Christ Ø Man exercises his will against God Ø Ordained by man Ø Having evil motives for seeking leadership positions Ø Seeking to gratify their flesh through the ministry
+(198h) Denying Christ >> Man exercises his will against God >> Ordained by man >> Having evil motives for seeking leadership positions >> Seeking to gratify their flesh through the ministry

-· (202c) Denying Christ Ø Man chooses his own destiny apart from God Ø Running from God Ø Running to your sinful nature Ø Run from God by running to your flesh
+(202c) Denying Christ >> Man chooses his own destiny apart from God >> Running from God >> Running to your sinful nature >> Run from God by running to your flesh

 Gal 3,1-4

-· (203h) Denying Christ Ø Man chooses his own destiny apart from God Ø Back-slider Ø Withdraw from obeying God Ø Withdrawing from God
+(203h) Denying Christ >> Man chooses his own destiny apart from God >> Back-slider >> Withdraw from obeying God >> Withdrawing from God

 Gal 3,1-3

-· (138e) Temple Ø Building the temple (with hands) Ø Reproof Ø Reprove your brother for spreading false doctrine
+(138e) Temple >> Building the temple (with hands) >> Reproof >> Reprove your brother for spreading false doctrine

 Gal 3-1

-· (143e) Witness Ø Validity of Jesus Christ Ø Witnesses of Jesus Ø The public Ø Jesus ministered publicly
+(143e) Witness >> Validity of Jesus Christ >> Witnesses of Jesus >> The public >> Jesus ministered publicly

-· (144b) Witness Ø Validity of Jesus Christ Ø Witnesses of Jesus Ø The Church Bears Witness of Jesus Ø Of the cross
+(144b) Witness >> Validity of Jesus Christ >> Witnesses of Jesus >> The Church bears witness of Jesus >> It bears witness of the cross

-· (210b) Salvation Ø The salvation of God Ø Jesus is our sacrifice Ø Jesus goes to the cross willingly
+(210b) Salvation >> The salvation of God >> Jesus is our sacrifice >> Jesus goes to the cross willingly

 Gal 3,2-14